MicrosoftDocs/power-platform/power-platform/admin/dlp-known-issues.md

 - If a child flow violates a DLP policy, it will not result in the parent flow becoming non-compliant.

 ### Desktop flows
 - There's no support for cross checking the categories between a cloud flow and the desktop flows it calls.
-That function is planned to be available during the first quarter of 2022.
+This will be supported when *DLP for Desktop Flows* is Generally Available.
 - There's no support for cross checking the modules that are used between a desktop flow and all its child desktop flows.
-This feature is planned for general availability.
+This will be supported when *DLP for Desktop Flows* is Generally Available.
-- There's no support for "Set default group" from the Power Platform admin center for future added new destkop flow modules that allow admins to specify a different default group for any future added new connectors.
-This support is planned for general availability.
+- There's no support for the "Set default group" for newly added desktop flow modules.
+This will be supported when *DLP for Desktop Flows* is Generally Available.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]